Q: If I'm interested in getting started in keeping backyard chickens, where do I begin?

 What breed of chicken lays double yolked eggs?

-What is debeaking or "beak trimming" and do your chickens come that way?
+What is debeaking or "beak trimming"?
+Do you debeak your birds?

 What is the nutritional difference between the eggs I can get at a grocery store and eggs my hens lay at home?